-- 11. The concession holder must ensure that the Fishery operates under Coordinated Universal Time (UTC) and that all times for boat operations are referenced to UTC. - 12.
-The concession holder is permitted to use pot fishing method to target Patagonian Toothfish from 1 December to 30 November. - 13.
-All pots must be fitted with an escape mechanism that must only be secured using a biodegradable or corrodible material to ensure that animals can freely escape from any lost pots. - 14.
+- 12. The concession holder must ensure that its fishing operations and reports regarding fishing operations are expressed in Coordinated Universal Time (UTC). - 13.
+The concession holder is permitted to use pot fishing method to target Patagonian Toothfish from 1 December to 30 November. - 14.
+All pots must be fitted with an escape mechanism that must only be secured using a biodegradable or corrodible material to ensure that animals can freely escape from any lost pots. - 15.
 During the period 1 December to 30 November the concession holder is permitted to retrieve any fishing gear that has previously been reported to AFMA as lost under paragraph 28 1(b) of the Plan or that has been lost by Illegal, Unreported or Unregulated (IUU) fishing operators.